-• propertyPath: Property [1..] (ordered)
+• propertyPath: Property [1..] {ordered, nonunique}

 The propertyPath list of the NestedConnectorEnd stereotype must identify a path of containing properties that identify the connected property in the context of the block that owns the connector.
-The ordering of properties is from a property of the block that owns the connector, through a property of each intermediate block that types the preceding property, until a property is reached that contains a connector end property within its type.
-The connector end property is not included in the propertyPath list, but instead is held by the role property of the UML ConnectorEnd metaclass.
+The ordering of properties is from a property of the block that owns the connector, through a property of each intermediate block that types the preceding property, ending in a property that includes the nested property in its type.
+The property attached to the connector end is not included in the propertyPath list, but instead is held by the role property of the connector end.
+The same property might appear more than once because a block can own a property with the same block as a type, or another block that has the same property.

-- [1] The property at the first position in the propertyPath attribute of the NestedConnectorEnd must be owned by the block that owns the connector. - [2] The property at each successive position of the propertyPath attribute, following the first position, must be contained in the Block or ValueType that types the property at the immediately preceding position. - [3] Within a ConnectorEnd metaclass to which the NestedConnectorEnd stereotype has been applied, the role property of the ConnectorEnd metaclass must be contained in the type of the property at the last position of the propertyPath list. - [4] Within a ConnectorEnd metaclass to which the NestedConnectorEnd stereotype has been applied, the value of the "partWithPort" property of the ConnectorEnd metaclass must be equal to the property at the last position of the propertyPath list.
+- [1] The property at the first position in the propertyPath attribute of the NestedConnectorEnd must be owned by the block that owns the connector. - [2] The property at each successive position of the propertyPath attribute, following the first position, must be contained in the Block or ValueType that types the property at the immediately preceding position. - [3] Within a connector end to which the NestedConnectorEnd stereotype has been applied, the role property of the connector end must be contained in the type of the property at the last position of the propertyPath list.